-If only we'd tried #4 sooner...
+If only we'd tried #3 sooner...

 Some call it soothing; others call it one sizable time suck.
-Whether you enjoy grocery shopping or not, you probably wouldn't mind getting back an hour or two each week that you'd otherwise spend roaming the aisles for dairy products, deodorant, and dog food.
-Here, we’ve rounded up all the ways you can up your efficiency at the store—because less time shopping means more time with your loved ones (or your favorite Netflix show).
+Whether you enjoy grocery shopping or not, you probably wouldn't mind getting back an hour or two each week that you'd otherwise spend roaming the aisles for dairy products, deodorant, and dog food—especially given the fact that we continue to endure a worldwide pandemic.

 1 Shop Your Fridge, Freezer, and Pantry First

 Before you leave the house, take inventory.
 There's no need to buy an extra bottle of ketchup or box of cereal if you've got some hidden behind all the other pantry goods.